open-feature/ofep/OFEP-metric-hooks.md

 ## Proposal

 The proposal here is to define a set of metrics that can be used with different hook stages.
-For example, error metrics can e collected at hook's `error` stage.
+For example, error metrics can be collected at the hook's `error` stage.
 Going with this background, I propose the following metrics.

 ### evaluationRequests